javascript-tutorial/en.javascript.info/1-js/09-classes/07-mixins/article.md

 That's because methods `sayHi` and `sayBye` were initially created in `sayHiMixin`.
 So their `[[HomeObject]]` internal property references `sayHiMixin`, as shown on the picture above.

-As `super` looks for parent methods in `[[HomeObject]].__proto__`, that means it searches `sayHiMixin.__proto__` for `super.say`, not `User.__proto__`.
+As `super` looks for parent methods in `[[HomeObject]].[[Prototype]]`, that means it searches `sayHiMixin.[[Prototype]]`, not `User.[[Prototype]]`.

 ## EventMixin

 Now let's make a mixin for real life.

-The important feature of many browser objects (not only) is working with events.
-Events is a way to "broadcast information" to anyone who wants it.
+The important feature of many browser objects (not only) can generate events.
+Events is a great way to "broadcast information" to anyone who wants it.
 So let's make a mixin that allows to easily add event-related functions to any class/object.

-- The mixin will provide a method `.trigger(name, [data])` to "generate an event" when something important happens to it.
-The `name` argument is a name of the event, and the optional additional data may follow.
+- The mixin will provide a method `.trigger(name, [...data])` to "generate an event" when something important happens to it.
+The `name` argument is a name of the event, optionally followed by additional arguments with event data.
 - Also the method `.on(name, handler)` that adds `handler` function as the listener to events with the given name.
-It will be called when the event triggers.
+It will be called when an event with the given `name` triggers, and get the arguments from `.trigger` call.
 - ...And the method `.off(name, handler)` that removes `handler` listener.

 After adding the mixin, an object `user` will become able to generate an event `"login"` when the visitor logs in.
-And another object `calendar` may want to receive such events to load the calendar for the logged-in person.
+And another object, say, `calendar` may want to listen to such events to load the calendar for the logged-in person.

-Or, a `menu` can generate the event `"select"` when a menu item is selected, and other objects may want to get that information and react on that event.
+Or, a `menu` can generate the event `"select"` when a menu item is selected, and other objects may assign handlers to react on that event.
 And so on.

 Here's the code: